 - No DNA on the car trunk or bumper — Prosecutors claimed that DNA was found where two men would have positioned themselves to push Yarmolenko's car down the embankment, but this is a distortion of fact.
-The points to which prosecutors referred were all non-leverage places, one the size of a pencil lead dot between the windows on the driver's side and the other three on the inside of the car.
+The points to which prosecutors referred were all non-leverage places, one the size of a pencil lead dot between the windows on the driver's side and the other two on the inside of the car.
 No DNA was found on the trunk or back bumper.
 The DNA mixtures originated from contributors in addition to the fishermen, indicating placement by transfer as discussed on the DNA Evidence page.

 - "The hem of her skirt was imprinted on the skin underneath" — Mount Holly Police Investigator William Terry followed this true statement by indicating it proved two killers had put their weight on top of Yarmolenko.
 However, Yarmolenko's skin was soft from being wet, and her body had lain unmoved from the time of her death until the imprints were photographed.
 Imprints such as these are possible with no more pressure than the weight of a person's own body after sitting or lying down for several minutes.